TheProgrammare/Tolza/docs/wiki/sfm_facet.md

 note a role or a rule can simplify the function declaration and call:

-# Role
+# View
-> Use `role` to declare a role
+> Use `view` to declare a view

-roles are a package of facets to check if forms have some facets useful for simple generic functions or rule case !
+view are a package of facets to check if forms have some facets useful for simple generic functions or rule case !

-a role cannot be used in an form composition, it's a generic/rule_case/parameter guarantee shortcut
+a view cannot be used in an form composition, it's a generic/rule_case/parameter guarantee shortcut
 ```
-role name { facets, ... }
+view name { facets, ... }
 ```

-## Role Parameters
+## View Parameters
 ```
-role RMovable { CPosition, CPhysic }
+View vMovable { CPosition, CPhysic }
-extend RMovable::move(mut self, ref new_pos: xyz_pos, copy vel: f32) {
+extend vMovable::move(mut self, ref new_pos: xyz_pos, copy vel: f32) {
   self.CPosition = CPosition{.x= new_pos.x, .y= new_pos.y, .z= new_pos.z}
   self.CPhysic.vel = vel
 }